RIP – Daz McDowall

 RIP Daz McDowall, a beautiful person taken too soon, you were the driving force in starting this club that we love, you will be remembered fondly by all who knew you xx

 The West Australian Team Penners Association Inc promotes the sport of Team Penning which encourages the mixing of all age groups, abilities and skill levels within a fun, social, yet competitive atmosphere.
 The WATPA was born in West Australia in August 2009.
 Our emphasis is family fun, playing with our horses and cattle in a controlled environment.
 This would have to be the cheapest horse sport the whole family can enjoy.

 Our inaugural event was in October, 2009 and from that event on we have relied on sponsorships to furnish our prize pool.
 We are totally grateful to our sponsors and promote and advertise their products whenever we can.
 Sponsors and donators are given a link on this website and event sponsors are given advertising in the form of banners and announcements at our club events.

-We expect to run about 5 to 8 events a year on a monthly basis (with breaks in winter and summer) at Gingin Cutting Arena, just north of Perth (from March 2013).
+We expect to run about 5 to 8 events a year on a monthly basis (with breaks in winter and summer) at whatever venues we can find, North, South or East of Perth.
 Everyone is welcome – it’s a great spectator sport and watching is free.
 Our membership season runs from the 1st of September to the 31st of August.
 So get your membership in and start having some fun!

 What is Team Penning?